Cray-HPE/docs-csm/operations/system_layout_service/Restore_SLS_Postgres_without_an_Existing_Backup.md

     ```

 3. Any previously made customizations made to SLS will need to be applied again.
 This includes any SLS API operations that modified the state of SLS.
-    - The HSN network in SLS will be missing HSN subnet data, this data will need to be repopulated again using the "Setup IP/MAC configuration" procedure in the *HPE Slingshot Installation Guide for CSM*.
+    - The HSN network in SLS will be missing HSN subnet data, this data will need to be repopulated again using the "Setup IP/MAC configuration" procedure in the *HPE Slingshot Installation Guide for CSM (S-9004)*.

     - Any hardware that was added or moved in the system using one of the following procedures will need to be performed again.
         - [Add a Standard Rack Node](../node_management/Add_a_Standard_Rack_Node.md)